69 Anatomy and Physiology

 This atlas began as a class project at SUNY Oneonta in 2017 because of the lack of a comprehensive freely-accessible photographic atlas.
 The majority of entries in this atlas were produced by students including dissection, photography, and identification.
 It is a work in progress.
 The online version is available through Lumen Learning.

-Introduction to the Brain (CC BY) by Lorna Camus and Agniete Pocyte, adapted by Kay Douglas and Andrew Ferguson.
+Introduction to the Brain by Lorna Camus and Agniete Pocyte, adapted by Kay Douglas and Andrew Ferguson (CC BY).

 This resource includes an introductory information pack for high school students and an activity with printable materials.
 It addresses the following learning outcomes: Name and locate the different lobes of the brain, understand the functions of each brain, and their real-life applications, actively work in a team with a common goal, and understand the implications of brain damage, such as the case of Phineas Gage.